EricZinda/Perplexity/docs/towrite/negation.md

 Continuing the example from above, if there is not a fact that says "User has cash" in the system, the subtree will not have a Solution Group, which the engine interprets as False, meaning "we have proven this fact to be false".

-I'm calling this a "Logical Failure" for reasons that should become clear later.
+I'm calling this a "Logical Failure".

 *** Not Understood Failures